 The primary purpose of teaching is to facilitate student learning.
-However, many traditional teaching methods have clearly been shown to encourage passive rather than active learning .
-In addition, traditional instructional methods have proven inadequate in promoting deep learning and long-term retention of important concepts.
-Students in traditional classrooms acquire most of their knowledge through classroom lectures and textbook reading.
-Good teaching involves a great deal more than simply pouring information into the heads of students.
+However, many traditional teaching methods have clearly been shown to encourage passive rather than active learning [1], and passive learning hinders comprehension and long-term retention of important concepts.
+Students in traditional classrooms acquire most of their knowledge through classroom lectures and textbook reading, but good teaching involves a great deal more than simply pouring information into their heads.
 Students do not enter the classroom with a tabula rasa.
-Instead, students bring with them their own worldviews which have been developed and formed over their lifetimes .
-Furthermore, students' worldviews often differ greatly from that of scientists and engineers.
-Often, due in large part to these differences, students emerge from our classes with serious misconceptions 3-7.
+They bring their own world views which have been developed and formed over their lifetimes [2].
+Students' world views often differ greatly from that of scientists and engineers.
+Often, due in large part to these differences, students emerge from our classes with serious misconceptions [3] -[7].

-In recent years, a number of writing techniques have evolved that make use of various writingto-learn strategies within the domains of engineering, mathematics, and the sciences 8-15.
+In recent years, a number of writing techniques have evolved that make use of various writing-to-learn strategies within the domains of engineering, mathematics, and the sciences [8] - [15].
 The use of writing in introductory physics classes for non-majors may help students develop their critical thinking and problem-solving skills.
-In addition, writing can assist students with the identification and confrontation of their misconceptions about a specific topic in physics.
+In addition, writing can help them identify and confront their misconceptions about a specific topic in physics.

 Science classes in particular are seen by many students as threatening and intimidating.
-Tobias has been critical of introductory college science courses and has argued that typical classrooms are "...competitive, selective, intimidating, and designed to winnow out all but the 'top tier' ... there is little attempt to create a sense of 'community' among average students of science" (p.
+Tobias [16] has been critical of introductory college science courses, arguing that typical classrooms are "competitive, selective, intimidating, and designed to winnow out all but the 'top tier' ... there is little attempt to create a sense of 'community' among average students of science" (p.
 9).
-Hence, a traditional science classroom may present potential barriers that could inhibit learning for some students.
-The active process of writing may provide one non-threatening mechanism through which students could reduce or even remove these barriers to learning.
-Tobias also indicates that writing can serve as a means to help students relieve their anxiety and help them unlearn models and techniques that have proven scientifically unsound.
+Hence, a traditional science classroom may present barriers that inhibit learning for some students.
+The active process of writing provides a non-threatening mechanism through which students could reduce or even remove these barriers to learning.
+Tobias [17] also indicates that writing can serve as a means to help students relieve their anxiety, and help them unlearn models and techniques that have proven scientifically unsound.

 This paper describes a novel technique for infusing more writing into the introductory physics curriculum for non-majors by linking one section with an introductory college writing class.
 The course linkage was designed to provide more physics- and science-related writing assignments within the college writing class by linking them to material being covered in the physics class.
-In addition, some of the assignments given in the college writing class directly followed writing assignments given in the physics class, thus enhancing the course linkage.
+In addition, some of the college writing class assignments directly followed writing assignments given in the physics class, thus enhancing the course linkage.

-In the sections that follow, a description of each of the courses involved in this study will be shared.
-This description will be followed with a discussion of the curriculum developed to link the two courses.
-Information regarding assessment techniques will also be provided.
-In addition, feedback received from students based on a questions posed on an in-class questionnaire will be highlighted.
-Finally, some general observations and preliminary conclusions based on the authors' experiences will be shared.
+The sections that follow describe each of the courses involved in this study, along with the curriculum developed to link the two courses.
+In addition, information regarding assessment techniques will be provided.
+Finally, the authors will share some general observations and preliminary conclusions based on their experiences.
 These observations and experiences should provide useful information for other educators interested in weaving more writing into the introductory curriculum either for majors or non-majors.